Sunday, 30 November 2025

 One serious scene was where that guy put me over his shoulder, ran down a couple of flights of stairs and threw me into a car.
 Those guys were kind of mean to me when they did that... especially that method actor [Hess] who was trying to be mean all of the time.

 (The clarification is Szulkin's.)
-Sandra doesn't expand on what "mean" refers to in this context, but it seems reasonable to assume that it included some in-character comments, given what we've seen elsewhere.
+"That guy" in this case is David Hess, as can be seen from the finished movie.
+Sandra doesn't expand on what "mean" refers to in this context.
 The term "serious scene" is also slightly odd given that pretty much all of Last House after the first few minutes is serious for Mari, but again Sandra doesn't expand.

 David Hess also provides his recollections of the same scene: